clydehunt76/spring_inventory/README.md

 1. Review the [@ManyToMany](https://www.mkyong.com/hibernate/hibernate-many-to-many-relationship-example-annotation/) annotation
 1. Ensure you have tests to verify products and categories can be linked and unlinked
+1. Be wary of circular references, and understand the meaning of the JPA [Transient](http://stackoverflow.com/questions/2154622/why-does-jpa-have-a-transient-annotation) annotation.

 #### Feature 4 (Stretch)